charleennewland/blog/kaizen_workshop_2.md

 </p>
 <h5 align="center"> Process Data and Improvements</h1>

+In the future state map, there is an improvement in both cycle time and process time compared to the current state.
+The cycle time has been reduced from 17 minutes to 11 minutes, indicating that the overall time it takes for a call to move through the process has decreased.
+Similarly, the process time has been reduced from 10 minutes to 8 minutes, indicating that the time spent actively working on the call has also decreased.

+These improvements suggest that the process has become more efficient, with calls being completed more quickly and with less waiting time or delays.
 The future state map aims to visually represent the optimized process flow, highlighting improvements and efficiencies gained from the changes made to process steps.
 Here is the future state map for the call center:

 <p align="center">
   <img width="1800" height="500" src="https://github.com/charleennewland/blog/assets/138404574/8c805b5c-2765-47df-80c3-2f86e7b0640b/600/300">